The Essential Skill of Decision Making

 “I was afraid…anxious…depressed…overwhelmed…I don’t know what to do or I don’t know.”

 There are two basic contexts of making decisions, the reactive context and the proactive context.
-The reactive context is based from fear.
-The proactive context is of love or passion.
+The reactive context is based from fear and past experiences.
+The proactive context is of love or passion and potentials of the future.
 What kinds of information are used to determine our decisions?